 Concentrations and Specializations

-Students who are interested in a specific field of law may specialize in one of the twelve areas of study listed below by doing an in-depth study of a particular area of law.
+Students who are interested in a specific field of law may specialize in one of the eleven areas of study listed below by doing an in-depth study of a particular area of law.
 To earn a specialization, students must complete at least 12 credits approved for the area of specialization.
-Students who complete a specialization will receive a certificate from the Program on Law & Government; the specialization does not appear on transcripts.
+Students who complete a specialization will receive a certificate from the Program on Law and Government; the specialization does not appear on transcripts.

 Administrative Law & Regulatory Practice